I’ve seen someone bullied

 There are things you can do.
 Don't put your own safety at risk.
 Step in only if you feel safe to do so.

-Bystanders can contribute to the problem - upstanders can stop the problem.
+Bystanders can contribute to the problem.
+An upstander is someone who offers support to the person being bullied.
 Watch the video below or read the transcript.